 The Florida Department of Education is the sole agency responsible for career and technical and adult education in Florida.
 As such the FLDOE is the eligible agency responsible for the administration and implementation of the Carl D. Perkins Career and Technical Education Act of 2006.
 Separate policies and procedures for handling state agency objections to one or more portions of the State Plan were not developed as it was not applicable to Florida's career and technical education governing structure.
-However, the portion of the State Plan relating to the amount and use of funds proposed to be reserved for adult career and technical education, postsecondary career and technical education, mere developed in consultation with the Commissioner of Education, the Chancellor for the Division of K-12 Public Education, the Chancellor for the Division of Community Colleges, and the Chancellor for the Division of Career and Adult Education.
+However, the portion of the State Plan relating to the amount and use of funds proposed to be reserved for adult career and technical education, postsecondary career and technical education, Tech Prep education, and secondary career and technical education were developed in consultation with the Commissioner of Education, the Chancellor for the Division of K-12 Public Education, the Chancellor for the Division of Community Colleges, and the Chancellor for the Division of Career and Adult Education.
 These individuals were members of the Steering Committee.